indiah444/Media-Polarisation-Project/dashboard/README.md

     ```
 3. Running the dashboard:
     ```bash
-    streamlit run Home.py
+    streamlit run 1_Home.py
     ```

 ## 📁 Files
 - `db_functions.py`: Where you can put any functions that interact with the database
 - `d_graphs.py`: Where you can put any functions that create graphs
+- `dataframe_functions.py`: Where you can put any functions that interact with or modifies pandas DataFrames
 - `pages/` folder: Where you can add additional dashboard pages.
-Name it what you want it to be in the side bar, e.g. `Topic_Filter.py` shows as Topic Filter
+Name it what you want it to be in the side bar, e.g. `Topic_Filter.py` shows as Topic Filter.
+Number the scripts if you want the pages to appear in a certain order.

 ### ✅ Test coverage
 To generate a detailed test report: